36 Different Types of Pasta (with Pictures)

 Farfalle

-In Italian, farfalle means “butterfly,” but these popular noodles are much more commonly known by their English name, bow tie pasta.
-Farfalle comes in many sizes, all with distinct ruffled edges and pinched centers.
-These noodles go well with any type of sauce but are most commonly enjoyed with tomato-based and creamy sauces.
+“Butterfly” in Italian, though most people know these as bow tie pasta.
+Farfalle comes in multiple sizes, all featuring ruffled edges and a pinched center.
+These noodles go with virtually any sauce but are especially at home with tomato-based and creamy preparations — and they work wonderfully in cold pasta salads.

 Fettuccine